Dade battle: Aftermath

 After the battle, many large plantations were burned and settlers killed.
 By the end of 1836, all but one house in what is now Miami-Dade County and Broward County had been burned by the Indians.
 The Indians were emboldened by their successes against Dade's command, the stalemate at the subsequent Battle of Ouithlacoochie and the killing by Osceola of Indian agent Wiley Thompson on the same day of the battle, which is what had delayed Osceola.
 While about half of Dade's men consisted of new American immigrants, the rest of the killed soldiers were from many other states.

-News of the battle was reported in the Daily National Intelligencer, Washington, D.C. in the Wednesday, January 27, 1836, edition as follows:
+News of the battle was reported in the Daily National Intelligencer, Washington, D.C., in the Wednesday, January 27, 1836, edition as follows:

 “Major Dade, with seven officers and 110 men, started the day before we arrived, for Fort King.
 We were all prepared to overtake them the next day….when an intervention of circumstances deferred it for one day–and in the course of that day, three soldiers, horribly mangled, came into camp, and brought the melancholy tidings that Major Dade, and every officer and man, except themselves, were murdered and terribly mangled.”

 The impact of the Florida hostilities dominated the national news until later events that year at the Alamo.
-Due to these heightened hostilities, President Andrew Jackson called for volunteers from Florida, Georgia and South Carolina.
+Due to these heightened hostilities, President Andrew Jackson called for volunteers from Florida (see Richard Keith Call), Georgia and South Carolina.
 General Winfield Scott was ordered to Florida to assume command of all U.S. forces in the area.
 General Edmund P. Gaines and 1100 men reached the Dade battlefield two months later on February 20, 1836 - the first U.S. soldiers to do so.
 There they performed the duty of identifying the bodies for burial.

 The dead soldiers were first buried at the site by General Gaines.
 After the cessation of hostilities in 1842, the remains were disinterred and buried in St. Augustine National Cemetery on the grounds of St. Francis Barracks, the present day military installation that serves as headquarters for the Florida National Guard.
 The remains rest under 3 coquina stone pyramids along with the remains of over 1,300 other U.S. soldiers who died in the Second Seminole War.

 The Dade Monument (West Point), erected in 1845, also memorializes the battle.
 Today, annual reenactments detail the battle events at the Dade Battlefield State Historic Site.